 This classic old fashioned cocktail recipe is so simple that you’ll wonder why you haven’t made it yourself!
 Only three ingredients, not counting the fruit, and you are on your way to an old fashioned cocktail kind of day.
 Or night! 😉

 Wow!
-As a bartender, I have made my fair share Old Fashioned cocktail recipes over the years.
-But I had never tasted one until a few years ago when we were with my brother- and sister-in-law.
+As a bartender, I have made my fair share old fashions but I had never tasted one until several years ago when we were with my brother- and sister-in-law.
 There we sat; sipping away at this lovely cocktail.
 I have to admit, there is something about the classic drinks that makes one feel worldly.
 Or at least, that’s how they make me feel!

 A while ago, we went to visit another of Christopher’s sisters and while we were gathered at an old haunt of ours (read: a restaurant Christopher and I used to go when we were dating), our other brother-in-law was drinking one of these beauties!
 He offered me a sip and I never say no to a free sip.